-- ${\it 1. \ One-time\ readmission\ into\ the\ Dental\ Hygiene\ program\ is\ permitted}.$ - 2.
+One-time readmission into the Dental Hygiene program is permitted.

 Students requesting a readmission must meet program entry requirements, conditions for acceptance, and are selected on a competitive basis as space permits.

-- Students may be required to retake dental and/or general education courses as determined by the program director. - 4.
-Students who were dropped for unprofessional conduct or safety issues will not be considered for readmission - 5.
-The program must be completed within five years of initial enrollment.
+Students may be required to retake dental and/or general education courses as determined by the program director.